RandomStudio/tether/README.md

 Sometimes the use of the words **Input** and **Output** can be confusing depending on the context.
 "An agent whose role is mostly input will have mostly output plugs" ... what?

-When talking about **Messages**, it's easy to see that an Input Plug is for receiving messages and an Output Plug is for sending messages.
+When talking about **messages**, it's easy to see that an Input Plug is for receiving messages and an Output Plug is for sending messages.
 But from the point of view of the Installation or the System as a whole, the Role of the Agent might be described in precisely the opposite way!

 So, the first thing to clarify is whether you are talking about "messages" or something else ("data", "graphics", sound", etc.).